Evolution of orbital phases with particle size in nanoscale stoichiometric LaMnO3: Introduction

 \section{Introduction}

-The issue of phase stability and transition in confined geometry (e.g., in nanoscale system) assumes importance both for its physics as well as for the design of different nanosized architectures to be used in nanoelectronics.
-Although, this has been addressed, theoretically, more than 30 years back \cite{Buffat}, direct measurement of the phase stability and transition enthalpy together with kinetics is being reported \cite{Dippel}$^-$\cite{Schmidt} only in recent times.
+The issue of phase stability and transition in confined geometry (e.g., in nanoscale system) assumes importance both for its physics as well as in the context of design of different nanosized architectures for nanoelectronics.
+Although, this has been addressed, theoretically, nearly 35 years back \cite{Buffat}, direct measurement of the phase stability and transition enthalpy together with kinetics is being reported \cite{Dippel}$^-$\cite{Schmidt} only in recent times.
 Several novel approaches - such as scanning tunneling microscopy in association with perturbed angular correlation \cite{Dippel}, laser irradiation coupled with local calorimetry \cite{Zhang}, ultrasensitive nanocalorimetry \cite{Schmidt} etc - have been adopted for measuring the melting point and latent heat of melting in nanoscale atomic clusters.
 Deeper understanding of the phase transition thermodynamics and kinetics for electronic phase superstructures\cite{Tokura} - such as charge and orbital order - is also of immense importance for nanosized strongly correlated electron systems.

 In pure LaMnO$_3$, the orbital order superstructure develops due to degeneracy in 3d e$^1_g$ levels in Mn$^{3+}$O$_6$ octahedra which is lifted via Jahn-Teller effect resulting in a checkerboard-type cooperative ordering of the 3d$_{3x^2-r^2}$ and 3d$_{3y^2-r^2}$ orbitals within the ab-plane and their staggered in-phase stacking along the c-axis (so-called 'd'-type orbital order)\cite{Okamoto}.
 This orbital ordered state undergoes an order-disorder transition, reversibly, at a characteristic transition point T$_{JT}$\cite{Murakami}.
 This is accompanied by a structural transition \cite{Carvajal} as well as specific features \cite{Zhou} in different physical properties such as resistivity, thermoelectric power, Curie-Weiss paramagnetism, specific heat, thermal expansion coefficient etc.